Skip to content

 • Click Add Automation

-• Name it “Assign completion notification to requestor”
+• Name it something descriptive like “Assign completion notification to requestor”

-• IF condition: Select your assignee picker field and “is not empty”
+• IF condition: Pick your assignee picker field and “is not empty”

 • THEN action: Choose “Replace assignee(s)”